Alan-Bushell/la-cocina-del-diablo/README.md

 ## Overview

 La Cocina Del diablo is a Fictional restaurant I decided to come up with and design a website for.
-The main goal of the website is to allow users to view some photos of the venue, see what they have to offer and if it is to their liking then the user can create an account and use it to make reservation requests.
+The main goal of the website is to allow users to view some photos of the venue, see what they have to offer, view the menu and if it is to their liking then the user can create an account and use it to make reservation requests.

 ### Design
-Once the name was chosen I decided that I wanted this website to be modern, minimalistic in it's appearance to to use base colors of Black and White where possible.
+Once the name was chosen I decided that I wanted this website to be modern, minimalistic in it's appearance to use base colors of Black and White where possible.
 I only deviate from this where it helps user experience in regards to buttons, links or feedback from the booking feature.

 ### Site User